-Academics launch new clinically approved diet, that can help lower the risk of breast cancerFebruary 15th, 2013 in Cancer
+Academics launch new clinically approved diet, that can help lower the risk of breast cancerFebruary 15, 2013 in Medicine & Health / Cancer

 Two academics from The University of Manchester have come up with a new diet which they believe can help lower the risk of breast cancer.